jackd/comp_tutorials_matlab/finite_difference/README.md

 ### Exercises
 1. Read the code in `forward_difference.m`, `central_difference.m` and `compare.m`.
 Make sure you understand it.
 2. Experiment using different functions and their analytic derivatives.
 Which approximation method tends to give the best results for small `h`?
+3. Read the documentation for `vis_fd`.
+Experiment with its usage using a variety of functions.
+Which finite difference approximation method gives the most accurate approximation most of the time?
+The code in this function is longer than most, but there shouldn't be anything you can't understand with a bit of digging.
-3. Write vectorized code that allows you to calculate the derivative approximation for multiple `x` values and multiple `y` values using a single call to `forward_difference` or `central_difference`.
+4. Write vectorized code that allows you to calculate the derivative approximation for multiple `x` values and multiple `y` values using a single call to `forward_difference` or `central_difference`.
+The functions themselves need not be edited, but you'll have to be careful in constructing the arguments you pass into them.